sophiagemanuel/Student-Success-Deep-Dive/README.md

-# Student Success Prediction
+# Student Success Deep Dive

-This project aims to predict the success of students based of various features using different machine learning models.
+This project aims to create a deep dive analysis of students based on various features using different machine learning models.
 This dataset used in this project is StudentsPerformance.csv found from [Kaggle](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data), which includes information about student demographics, parent education levels, lunch types, preparation courses, and scores in math, reading, and writing.

 ## Data Preparation